Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Asymptotic behaviour of instanton partition function at large vevs

 Putting $\mathcal{A}_u=\mathcal{A}_u^r$ into (\ref{eqn:Au-and-au}), we get

 where

-and we are free to chose any $r\in (r_0,1)$.
-In other words, at least in the leading order, (\ref{eqn:Au-and-au}) can indeed be presented in the desired form (\ref{eqn:magic-period}).
+and we are free to choose any $r\in (r_0,1)$.
+In other words, at least at the leading order, (\ref{eqn:Au-and-au}) can indeed be presented in the desired form (\ref{eqn:magic-period}).
 Let us now explain why it holds beyond the leading order.
 Note that the condition (\ref{eqn:r0r1}) defining $r_0$ is independent of $A$.
-So, assuming $A$ to be large enough, we can always choose $r$ so that the contour $\mathcal{A}_u$ stays within the region where the perturbation theory for $\omega(y)$ works (see Appendix \ref{app-rec} for details).
-In particular, we can chose $r_0'\in (r_0,1)$ so, that $\mathcal{A}_u^r$ stays away from the singularities of $\omega(y)$ whenever $r_0<r<r'_0$.
-It follows that the contours $\mathcal{A}_u^r$ with $r\in (r_0,r'_0)$ can be used for next orders of perturbation theory, because they still encircle the singularities of $\omega$.
+So, assuming $A$ is large enough, we can always choose $r$ so that the contour $\mathcal{A}_u$ stays within the region where the perturbation theory for $\omega(y)$ works (see Appendix \ref{app-rec} for details).
+In particular, we can chose $r_0'\in (r_0,1)$ so that $\mathcal{A}_u^r$ stays away from the singularities of $\omega(y)$ whenever $r_0<r<r'_0$.
+It follows that the contours $\mathcal{A}_u^r$ with $r\in (r_0,r'_0)$ can be used for the next orders of perturbation theory, because they still encircle the singularities of $\omega$.